Four ways to save money as a student when you want to buy EVERYTHING after loan day

-> Know someone who loves to change the colour scheme in their kitchen?
-If they can give you a red toaster, a blue bin and a silver microwave, you’ll have the most colourful student house around – much nicer than budget supermarket buys and if they’re better quality, they might last longer, too.
+Know someone who loves to change the colour scheme in their kitchen?
+If they can give you a red tin opener, some blue cutlery and a silver toastie machine, you’ll have the most colourful student house around – much nicer than budget supermarket buys and if they’re better quality, they might last longer, too.

-> Best bit – you’ll be showing the planet some love.
+Best bit – you’ll be showing the planet some love.
 Reduce, reuse, recycle.

 Make sure you know your stuff about bank freebies